 - Jedi Outcast: Galak Fyarr's dreadnought, the Doomgiver, gets a villainous version as it sets off from Cairn Station, scored to the Imperial March.

 - Mass Effect 2: The newly christened Normandy SR-2 is given a good sendoff.

 - Many of the larger rocket launches can easily become this, especially if the total size of the completed rocket is over twice the size of the VAB.
 Other designs may be small or compact enough to fit in the building, or are designed to be launched in smaller sections and assembled in orbit, but will still be unconventional enough to warrant a prayer or two as you cross your fingers and hope the damn thing doesn't collapse under it's own weight, or crush the pad, or do both.

 - On the subject of assembling rockets in orbit: Finally taking the helm of the completed super-ship, and firing up it's engines to fly off to some untold adventure.

 - Hell, any rocket launch can become this if the player doesn't have much experience with them, and some may consider just making it out of the space center in the first place to be an achievement.

 - Considering how far our space program has gotten compared to our fictional counterparts, rocket launches in general can be seen as this, as most designs require complex logistical challenges just to get them off the ground.
 Not to mention that, unlike KSP, most rockets don't have enough thrust to send them soaring into the air in the first second, it takes at least 3-5 just to overcome it's own momentum.
-Plus, if a rocket fails, it's not as easy as just reverting back to the VAB and trying again, you've got to start over from scratch.
+Plus, if a rocket fails, you can't just revert back to the launch pad and try again, you've got to start over from scratch.